Profile Matching for the Generalization and Personalization of Causal Inferences: Practical considerations

 In profile matching, both of these design choices are explicitly controlled by the investigator through the specification of the covariate profile and the imbalance tolerances.
 In what follows, we provide practical guidelines for researchers as they think through these design choices.

-First and perhaps foremost, the profile should include covariates that are confounders of either the treatment-outcome relationship or the selection-outcome relationship in order to satisfy the exchangeability assumptions in Section 2.3.
+First and perhaps foremost, the profile should include covariates that are confounders of either the treatment--outcome relationship or the selection--outcome relationship in order to satisfy the exchangeability assumptions in Section 2.3.

 Such covariates can be identified from prior studies and subject matter knowledge, and input from domain experts and key stakeholders can help specify the profile and the balancing constraints.